patrick-nanys/general-cnn-trainer/README.md

 # general-cnn-trainer
-Experimentational learning project to create a generalized library for training convolutional neural networks for image classification
+Experimental learning project to create a generalized library for training convolutional neural networks for image classification